BodenmillerGroup/imcdatasets/README.md

 # imcdatasets

+__Documentation is available at: https://bodenmillergroup.github.io/imcdatasets__

 ## Introduction

-The `imcdatasets` package is an extensible resource containing a set of publicly available Imaging Mass Cytometry datasets.
+The `imcdatasets` package is an extensible resource containing a set of publicly available and curated Imaging Mass Cytometry datasets.
 Each dataset consists of three data objects:
 1. Single cell data in the form of a `SingleCellExperiment` class object.
 2. Multichannel images formatted into a `CytoImageList` class object.
 3. Cell segmentation masks formatted into a `CytoImageList` class object.